wlonk/arcadia/2015-02-post-playtest-2-outline.md

 When you hit a Desire, get one token.
 If doing so exposes you to risk or danger, get two tokens instead.

+NB: I’d like to change the language; “hit” a desire seems wrong.
+“Satisfy” feels too final.

+NB: I need to think about buying off desires, completing them and replacing them.
+It’s an important kind of character development.

 ### Mad, Bad and Dangerous to Know

 You are a person of gigantic passions: great mirths and great melancholies.
 What is the outlet for your passions?
-Hit this desire when you engage in that outlet.
+Hit this desire every time someone devoted to you suffers because of your relationship.

 ### Forbidden love